William Tolbert: Background

-Daniel Frank Tolbert, the South Carolinian grandfather of William Tolbert, emigrated to Liberia aboard the barque Azor, alongside several other black South Carolinians who sought to settle in Liberia.
-The Tolbert clan was one of the largest Americo-Liberian families in Liberia.

 He attended Bensonville Elementary School, Crummell Hall Episcopalian High School.
 He studied at the University of Liberia and obtained a Bachelor of Arts in 1934.
 He married Victoria A. David, of Americo-Liberian and Vai descent, with whom he had eight children.

 Tolbert was first elected to the House of Representatives in 1943, and served until being elected vice president in 1951.
 A Baptist minister, in 1965 he became the first African to serve as president of the Baptist World Alliance, and was also a member of Phi Beta Sigma fraternity.
 He became Grand Master of the Masonic Order of Liberia.

 Vice presidency (1952–1971)

 In 1951 Liberia held elections to decide president and vice president.
 William Tubman who was president in 1951 chose Tolbert as his vice president.
 They would go on to win and serve 6 terms until Tubman died in 1971.

-Tubman & Tolbert poster for 1968 inauguration.
+Tubman & Tolbert pagne for 1968 inauguration.

 In February 1968 William R. Tolbert arrived in Jamaica as a part of his Caribbean tour to meet as many Baptists as possible.
 He met with the prime minister to address a service at the East Queen Street Baptist Church, and other official functions.

 On 23 July 1971 President William Tubman died in London during a visit which led Tolbert to become president.